These U.S. cities take the holidays above and beyond with spectacular displays, decorations, and celebrations.

 WHERE: Nevada City, California

-About an hour northeast of Sacramento, the historic and quaint Nevada City (population: 3,068) takes great pride in their annual Victorian Christmas festival.
-A former Gold Rush town, Nevada City now is noted for its many historic buildings, mountainous surroundings, and bygone picturesque downtown.
-The Christmas season in Nevada City has been described by its Chamber of Commerce as “a genuine Christmas card come to life” as the city transforms into a winter wonderland complete with twinkling white lights, authentic gas lamps, and carolers dressed in Victorian apparel.
-Festival attendees are encouraged to dress in period attire, complete with feathers, scarves, and top hats.
+A truly unique experience can be found in quaint Nevada City (population: 3,142), which takes great pride in its annual Victorian Christmas festival.
+A former Gold Rush town in the Sierra foothills about an hour north of Sacramento, Nevada City is now noted for its many historic buildings, mountainous surroundings, and bygone picturesque downtown.
+Nevada City’s Chamber of Commerce describes the Christmas season as “a genuine Christmas card come to life” as the city transforms into a winter wonderland complete with twinkling white lights, authentic gas lamps, and carolers dressed in Victorian apparel.
+Festival attendees are also encouraged to dress in period attire, complete with feathers, scarves, and top hats.
+The festival typically runs on select Sundays and Wednesdays in December.

 Ozark Mountain Christmas